tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 - Model validation, including dividing data into training, validation, and test sets, helps prevent overfitting by tuning hyperparameters carefully.

+### CROSS-VALIDATION

 - Cross-validation methods, especially K-fold and stratified cross-validation, support robust model validation without overfitting to test data.

    -A data scientist wants to build a fraud detection model that works well on unseen financial transactions.
-Which technique should a data scientist use to validate a model and avoid overfitting?<br/>
+Which technique should a data scientist use to VALIDATE a model and AVOID OBERFITTING?<br/>
 Cross-validation<br/>
 (Cross-validation splits the data into multiple folds for training and validation, helping the model generalize better to unseen data.)